CryptosOdysseus/AALE-Contributions/20190723-AALE-3rd-Session-Most-Salient-Points.md

 ##### -F-7: Guaranteed Rabbit Hole 2- capped & to be tackled later: code, free speech, and liability

+**Thorough exchanges between Dazza, Beth, Brenden, Bryan, Silke, Cem & Jim.**

 Code executed can be evil but code not executed is just text per se.
 Then comes the chain of events & liabilities.

 #

 #### -G- Other important points requiring further digging

+**Thanks to Brenden for help with this part -G- in addition to a number of points above.**

 ##